Joshua-Jandrell/Genome_Visualiser/Benchmarking/Plots/README.md

 python Benchmarking\Plots\runAppTests.py
 ```
 This script will run three [Custom Tkinter](https://github.com/TomSchimansky/CustomTkinter) apps.
-Each of the apps will use one of three different systems to display a plot (generated with [Matplotlib](https://matplotlib.org/)) in a [Custom Tkinter](https://github.com/TomSchimansky/CustomTkinter) app.
+Each of th app will use one of three different system to display a plot (generated with [Matplotlib](https://matplotlib.org/)) in a [Custom Tkinter](https://github.com/TomSchimansky/CustomTkinter) app.

 The plot display systems used are:
 1. Plotting on a Matplotlib [TkAgg tkinter canvas](https://matplotlib.org/stable/api/backend_tk_api.html#matplotlib.backends.backend_tkagg.FigureCanvasTkAgg) and displaying the plot on a [CTkXYFrame](https://github.com/Akascape/CTkXYFrame).